-Despite the rise of the internet and distractions ranging from Playstation to iPod music players, there is still nothing that has come close to replacing the humble book in the hearts of British consumers.
+Despite the rise of the internet and distractions ranging from smartphones, Kindles and iPads, there is still nothing that has come close to replacing the humble book in the hearts of British consumers.

 UK publishers sold an estimated 787m books in 2006, with an invoiced value of £2.81bn The Office of National Statistics recently found that men and women in the UK spend around 25 minutes a day reading.

 Of course, a large chunk of book sales are accounted for by large chains such as Waterstones or Books Etc., but there is still a healthy demand for the competitively priced or rare publications that independent stores offer.